GetMetaMap/metamap-ios-sdk/Integration_android.md

     jcenter()

-Open the build.gradle file inside your application module directory And include the following dependencies into your app build.gradle file:
+Open the build.gradle file inside your application module directory and include the following dependencies into build.gradle file of your app:

     implementation 'com.matilock:mati-global-id-sdk:0.0.5'